FelixOnline/v2/content/articles/2016-11-4-being-an-immigrant-in-the-uk-isnt-all-doom-and-gloom.md

 In the time I’ve been here, I have felt nothing but welcome and have never really experienced discrimination of any form from the British people or system.
 This is not to say that I haven’t come across bigoted ‘douchebags’ of all nationalities but this, unfortunately, is a part of life as people fall in all parts of the spectrum.
 Instead, I feel I have been presented with many opportunities that I would not have received elsewhere.
 The article has generalised the entire population based on a few encounters and thus insulted many who are more than welcoming.

-I am not trying to devalue the opinions or personal experiences of the article’s author but I feel the generalisation of the anti\-immigrant view of the British people is more few\-and\-far\-between than the article leads people to believe.
+I am not trying to devalue the opinions or personal experiences of the article’s author but I feel the generalisation of the anti-immigrant view of the British people is more few-and-far-between than the article leads people to believe.